unisi-tech/vision/README.md

  CV tools is a visual information analysis service that includes tools for setting up and testing the necessary tasks for a non-programmer; it also allows you to use the trained system as a REST server for image analysis and multi-user support.

+ <h2>		How to use the CV Tools.</h2>

+0. Install dependencies.

+            Install pytorch according to the instructions [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/)

+            Install dependent packages:

+    -Go to the working directory of CV Tools

+    -execute command `pip install -U -r requirements.txt`

+1. Setting up the program.

+    All program settings are stored in the config.py file and must be made before starting the program.

+    ```
+    dataset_dir
+    	Defines the full or relative path to the directory where the user dataset is located.

+    neuronet
+      Determines what type of neural network is used for additional training.
+All types of neural networks from the section are supported https://huggingface.co/models?pipeline_tag=image-classification&sort=trending
+    It makes sense to leave the value set 'facebook/convnextv2-base-22k-224' which provides the highest accuracy that I have tested or "facebook/convnextv2-tiny-1k-224",  if you are interested in maximum speed with a loss of accuracy of 3-5%.

+    test_size = 0.2
+    	The program automatically divides each group into two parts: training and testing.
+In the first part, the neural network is trained, in the second, which the neural network does not see during training, it is checked.
+The optimal values ​​are usually in the range of 0.2-0.3 and with a small number of images (up to 40) in a group 0.2 is selected, with a large number 0.25 - 0.3.

+    batch_size
+    	Determines the size of the simultaneously analyzed group of images to build the index.
+Depends on the amount of GPU memory and RAM.
+The minimum value of 16 will allow training on weak hardware, 64 and 128 - for owners of powerful computers with a GPU of 16 GB or more.

+    max_equal_distance
+    	Defines the maximum distance in the n-dimensional space of the neural network at which images are considered very similar.
+Used to filter Errors results.
+It is selected experimentally for each type of neural network.
+Set by default for 'facebook/convnextv2-base-22k-224'
+    ```

+2. Start of the program.

+    ```
+    Go to the working directory and run the command
+    	python run.py
+    	Open Chrome at localhost:8000 or, if the server is on a remote host, server_address:8000
+    ```

+3. View the dataset,

+    ```
+    remove visible errors, for example irrelevant images in groups, expand the dataset using Google Images, if necessary.
+    ```

+4. Go to tab Learning tab

+    ```
+     and click Start learning.
+    Wait until the end and set the trained network as a system one by clicking button Set trained as the main button.
+    ```

+5. Analyze errors by clicking Calculate.

+    ```
+    Correct errors if possible as described below.
+    ```

+6. If the errors are corrected, go to step 4.

+7. Switch to the Image analysis tab and test the system using images from the Internet.

 At the top there is a system menu; clicking on the elements opens the corresponding screen.